Key Differences Between Cal-OSHA and Federal OSHA Guardrails

 California OSHA code (Cal-OSHA) is notorious for being more stringent across the board on their requirements than federal OSHA.
 Their fall protection requirements are no different.
 Because of this, we here at Simplified are constantly asked, "This says it meets OSHA, but what about Cal-OSHA?"
 This is a valid question.
 However, it can be a difficult one to answer.
 One must first understand what OSHA says about the topic.
 From there, knowing what Cal-OSHA requires in addition or how it differs will help determine what is truly needed.

-For the sake of this post, we will focus on a few specific requirements on guardrails for fall protection.
+We will focus on a few specific requirements on guardrails for fall protection.
 Keep in mind, this is not intended to indicate the standards for where the railing is needed.
-If you still have questions on when and where railing is necessary, you can find this information simply by downloading our ebook.
+Download our OSHA regulations ebook if you have questions on when and where railing is necessary.

 What makes a guardrail compliant in general industry or not?
 Here are a few items that OSHA 1910.29(b) mentions: